MaximoJunior/maximo.j.moreno.p/README.md

 # Front-End
-Run the `npm install` command in the folder
+Download and run the `npm install` command in the folder
 # Back-End
+Extract the folder 'Back-End' and run `npm install` into it.